-'A piece of flying Italy flying around the world': The rise and fall of Alitalia
+'A piece of flying Italy around the world': The rise and fall of Alitalia

 "The fall of Alitalia is the ultimate symbol of Italy's historical, inbred difficulty in dealing with globalization and rising competition," he tells CNN.
 "The travel industry has undergone a revolution while Alitalia was stuck in a stalemate, stifled by corporations, lobbies, trade unions and political pressures to keep it afloat despite its woes and the reality of an evolving sector."

 Alitalia showed little resilience, says Orsina.
-It just couldn't keep up with the arrival of efficient low cost carriers, operating with smaller crews and offering more competitive fares, newer aircraft and a wider list of global destinations.
+It just couldn't keep up with the arrival of efficient low-cost carriers, operating with smaller crews and offering more competitive fares, newer aircraft and a wider list of global destinations.

 Even though Italy has always been a popular tourist destination Alitalia's profits kept falling due to rising competition, debts piled up and bankruptcy followed.
 The company passed several times into extraordinary administration.
 Numerous rescue missions were mounted without long term success.